What does Karma mean?

 In Buddhist teachings, karma is fundamentally linked to intention rather than the mere actions themselves.
 The Buddha stated that intention is what constitutes karma, emphasizing that actions accompanied by good intentions lead to positive karmic outcomes.
 This understanding highlights the importance of mindfulness and awareness in our daily lives.

 Our intentions shape our character and influence our future actions.
 By acting with kindness, compassion, and generosity, we plant ‘behavioral seeds’ that increase the likelihood of similar future actions.
 Mindfulness can help individuals become aware of their intentions, allowing for more thoughtful actions that alleviate suffering and promote positivity.
+Each person possesses the power to shape their own destiny through their actions and intentions.

 Practicing forgiveness, a practical application of karma, helps release negative feelings and enhances karma, creating a positive cycle of compassion and understanding.
 The mantra ‘Next time, I will do better’ serves as a reminder to strive for better actions and intentions in the future.

 Karma represents a constant work in progress on our journey through life.
 Mindfulness of our intentions and actions cultivates good karma and positively impacts our lives and those around us.
+To truly realize our shared existence and the principles of karma leads to a transformation in one's actions and relationships, ultimately promoting love and compassion for others.

 Karma is often misinterpreted as an external force that rewards good deeds and punishes bad ones.
 However, karma is not a system of divine judgment; it is a natural process of consequences based on our actions.
 This distinction is crucial to understanding the true nature of karma and its role in our lives.